About Us

 KOMA DRUM

-Koma Drum is a partnership between exceptionally talented carver Mohamed Kaleb Sylla, 25-year-veteran drum maker Tom Kondas, and some of the most talented artists in West Africa.
-They are experienced carvers and builders who are dedicated to both advancing the art of drum making, and improving the conditions of African artists.
-Over the years their work and their innovations have set a new standard for djembe quality, and with their new venture - Koma Drum - they look forward to taking the art of the djembe to the next level.
+Koma Drum is a partnership between the exceptionally talented carver Mohamed Kaleb Sylla, 25-year-veteran drum maker Tom Kondas, and some of the most talented artists in West Africa.
+They are experienced carvers and builders, dedicated advancing the art of drum making, and to improving the conditions of African artists.
+Over the years, their work and their innovations have set a new standard of quality, and with their new venture - Koma Drum - they continue to take the art of the djembe to the next level.

 MISSION

 Our mission is to be part of the solution, and to lead others to join us in that mission.
 Historically, the djembe business between West Africa and western countries has been based on unfair wages and conditions for African artists, but we have always rejected this model of business.
-Since 2003 we’ve offered the highest wages and best conditions available, while encouraging others to do the same.
+Since 2003, we have offered the highest wages and best conditions available, while encouraging others to do the same.
 Our objective is to build sustainability, which we achieve through value-adding – i.e., increasing the value of our products by maintaining the highest level of quality.
-By continuously innovating and improving the carving and finishing processes, we are able to provide superior quality instruments and other products, and at prices which allow us to maintain the highest wages and best working conditions in Africa.
+By continuously innovating and improving the carving, finishing, and build processes, we are able to provide instruments of unparalleled quality, while maintaining the highest wages and best working conditions for djembe making artists in Africa.

 MOHAMED KALEB SYLLA

-In 2008 I was riding in a taxi through the streets of Conakry, Guinea.
-As we passed an area with countless African masks and statues on display, a lone djembe caught my eye.
-I asked the driver to stop the car. and once up close to the drum I was amazed at the quality of workmanship and level of detail.
-There was inspiration in the design, and the craftsmanship was unmatched by anything I had seen.
-At that moment I decided I was going to find the carver who had carved the djembe.
-It took me two years and much effort to finally track him down, but when he first came to our workshop in Conakry, he stunned everyone with a level of craftsmanship that we had not imagined possible.
-We have worked closely together ever since, and over the past several years Mohamed has become internationally recognized as the most talented and sought-after carver in the drum business.
-His innovative style and the creativity of his designs have inspired carvers worldwide.
-He is indeed a rare talent - a djembe carver, decorative carver, sketch artist, and even architect, whose outstanding skill and attention to fine detail have produced some of the most revered and most copied work in the world.
+In 2008, I was riding in a taxi through the streets of Conakry, Guinea.
+As we sped past an outdoor market which had countless drums, masks, and statues on display, one carving clearly stood out and caught my eye.
+I asked the driver to stop the car, and upon closer inspection I was amazed at the level of detail and quality of workmanship .
+There was inspiration in the design, and the craftsmanship was unmatched by anything I had seen, so I decided I would find the carver responsible.
+It took me two years and much effort to finally track him down, and when he first came to our workshop, he stunned everyone with a level of craftsmanship we had not imagined possible.
+We have worked together since that time, and over the past several years Mohamed has become internationally recognized as the most talented and sought-after carver in the drum business, with his unique, innovative style and the creativity having inspired carvers worldwide.
+He is indeed a rare talent - a djembe carver, decorative carver, sketch artist, and even architect; whose outstanding skill and attention to fine detail have produced the most recognized and imitated work in the djembe world.

 Mohamed began his path in sculpture and design while still in high school in Conakry, as an apprentice of Mamadi Magassouba.
 After high school he moved to nearby Dubreka to study Fine Arts at the Higher Institute of Arts in Guinea.
 Since graduation Mohamed has dedicated himself to the art of djembe, producing the iconic pieces that he has become known for, and we look forward to seeing the development of his art over the years to come.